Writing Better Opinion: A Workshop

 What if I want to learn about opinion-writing but this course isn’t for me?

 Good news!
-I’ll be teaching another session of my six-week, online, on your own schedule, opinion writing course through the Loft in the summer of 2017.
-Details soon.
+I’ll be teaching another session of my six-week, online, on your own schedule, opinion writing course through the Loft in June and registration is now open.